apatsika/DataSafe/target-registration.md

   ![Download Privilege Script](images/download-script.png)

 4. The `datasafe_privileges.sql` is downloaded on your local computer.
 Click **Cancel** to exit the **Register Targets** dialog.
-5. With SQL Developer, connect to your database as `SYS` user and run the following script.
+5. With SQL Developer, connect to your database as `SYS` user.
 6. From the SQL Developer menu to go File > Open.

   ![Open File in SQL Developer](images/open-file.png)